lbuk/elevate/README.md

 # elevate

 ### Overview
-elevate is an R package for charting building elevations based on permutations.
+elevate is an R package for charting building elevations based on permutations and planning policies.

 ### Installation
 ```